Posted by: The Village Pharmacy

 Definitions of terminology related to PrEP - right here for your reference.
 If you're researching PrEP, this is a great resource for you and to share with your friends.
 We'll keep adding more to this page, so check back often.

-A list of drugs that are covered by an health insurance plan.
+A list of drugs that are covered by a health insurance plan.
 Each insurance provider will have their own Formulary.

 When the patents for a brand name drug expire, generic versions of those same drugs become available, once they are approved by Health Canada.
 Generic drugs contain the same active ingredients as the brand name versions, though the colour or shape of the pill may be different.
 Generic drugs are only approved if they are proven 'bio-equivalent' to the brand name, meaning they have exactly the same effect in the body.
 Generic drugs are cheaper, have the same chemical structure and are equally effective as the brand name versions.
 It's good to use generics when they are available as they help keep costs down for insurers and government health plans.

 Generic Truvada consists of 2 drugs - emtricitibine and tenofovir disoproxil fumarate.
 Generic Truvada is now available across Canada, and is approved in Ontario for PrEP.
-As of October 2017, there are 3 manufacturers of generic Truvada - Apotex, Mylan and Teva.
+There are currently 3 manufacturers of generic Truvada - Apotex, Mylan and Teva.
 Each of these manufacturers produce their own versions of generic Truvada.
 They each have the same effectiveness as the brand name version, but the colour, shape and size of the pill vary among each of the different manufacturers.

 Emtricitibine is one of two active ingredients in Truvada and generic Truvada.
 If you get generic Truvada, the name of the medicine on your prescription label will be Emtricitibine Tenofovir and will include the name of the generic manufacturer, e.g. Apo-Emtricitibine Tenofovir.